Entanglement of particles versus entanglement of fields: independent quantum resources: Introduction

 In this contribution, we provide the framework to rigorously define and characterize entanglement between quantum particles and quantum fields.
 Specifically, we elaborate on the relation of quantum correlations to the quantum description in first (particles) and second quantization (fields).
-Instructive examples then prove that particle-entangled states can be field disentangled, and vise versa; and both particle and field entanglement can be present and absent at the same time as well.
-Consequently, quantum correlations in particle and field present two independent quantum effects---the aspect that we aim to call out here---, while being both valid kinds of entanglement.
-In addition, the bosonic and fermionic systems are studied, showing that the found independence applies to distinguishable and indistinguishable alike.
+Instructive examples then prove that particle-entangled states can be field disentangled and vice versa, and both particle entanglement and field entanglement can be present and absent at the same time as well.
+Consequently, quantum correlations in particles and fields present two independent quantum effects---the aspect that we aim to call out here---that are both valid kinds of entanglement.
+In addition, for completeness, bosonic and fermionic systems are commented on, too, showing that the found independence applies regardless of exchange symmetry.

-We organized the paper as follows, a brief recapitulation of essential concepts and notations is provided in Sec. \ref{sec:Prelim}.
-We then focus on scenarios of quantum fields whose excitation yield distinguishable particles in Sec. \ref{sec:DistPart}.
-In Sec. \ref{sec:InDistPartBoson}, we proceed with quantum fields with a symmetric exchange symmetry, being further subdivided into indistinguishable and identical bosons.
-For fermion fields, the impact of the anti-symmetry is explored in Sec. \ref{sec:InDistPartFermion}.
+We organize this paper as follows: A brief recapitulation of essential concepts and notations is provided in Sec. \ref{sec:Prelim}.
+We then formulate scenarios of quantum fields whose excitation yields distinguishable particles in Sec. \ref{sec:DistPart}.
+Here, we also put forward the independence of particle entanglemeent and field entanglement.
+In Sec. \ref{sec:InDistPart}, we proceed with some examples for bosons and fermions.
 We conclude in Sec. \ref{sec:Conclusion}.